Binge Watching With Overtime's Brandon Rhodes

-This week, THE DAILY caught up with CAA Sports Basketball Marketing Exec ARLESHA AMAZAN to break down what's on her watch list.
+This week, THE DAILY caught up with sports video platform Overtime Senior Dir of Strategic Partnerships BRANDON RHODES to break down what's on his watch list.
 Some responses have been edited for clarity and brevity:

 Interested in sharing your binge-watching favorites with the industry?
 Contact Andrew Levin at firstname.lastname@example.org.